semaphoreci/docs/docs/essentials/fail-fast-stop-running-tests-on-the-first-failure.md

           - make test PARTITION=2
 ```

-If 'Unit Test 1/2' fails in the above pipeline, the 'Unit Test 2/2' is stopped.
+If 'Unit Test 1/2' fails in the above pipeline, 'Unit Test 2/2' is stopped immediately.

 ## Stopping all jobs on the first failure on non-master branches

-Often the fail-fast strategy is ideal for feature branches during development.
+Often, a fail-fast strategy is ideal for feature branches during development.
 However, it isn't suitable for the master branch of your project, where a full
-report is better suited.
+report would be more useful.

-By changing the `when` condition to `branch != 'master'` we can set a policy
+By changing the `when` condition to `branch != 'master'`, we can set a strategy
-that activates fail-fast only for non-master branches.
+that activates fail-fast only for non-master branches, as shown below:

 ``` yaml
 version: v1.0